-Decreasing the levels of one or both of these cell types can lead to changes in testicular fluid levels, resulting in extremely shrunken testicles.
+Decreasing the levels of one or both of these cell types can lead to changes in testicular fluid levels, resulting in highly shrunken testicles.

-Imbalances due to side effects of medications, exposure to radiation or even the chronic use of steroids may be the cause.
+Imbalances due to side effects of medications, radiation exposure, or even the chronic use of steroids may cause.